Did your ancestors suffer from fatigue?

 It is this chronic release of cortisol that eventually causes fatigue.
 Are you familiar with adrenal fatigue?
 When your body is consistently releasing cortisol, it is preparing for a stressful event.
 Over the long-term, daily preparation for small stresses (like the blood sugar irregularities caused by eating carbs your body cannot tolerate) results in your brain decreasing cortisol production.

 What’s the main symptom of lowered cortisol levels?

 This how carbohydrates make you tired.
-If you change your diet to consume only well-tolerated carb sources, you’re going to overcome fatigue.
+If you change your diet so you are only eating carbs that your body can tolerate, you’re going to overcome fatigue.
 Let me show you how to identify exactly which carbohydrates you tolerate and which ones are silently making you tired – join my Stop Feeding Fatigue eCourse today!